Mission

 Augusta, GA 30912

+The two major components of the professional education curriculum are clinical and academic experiences.
+We believe the academic setting is designed to provide knowledge that is integrated and expanded in the clinical setting.
 We believe that teaching and learning activities are interactive processes that require the active participation of both the teacher and learners.
-We value individuality and diversity in thought and experience and believe that a wide range of teaching methodologies should be utilized to meet the stated objectives of the learning experience.
+We deeply value individuality and diversity in thought and experience and believe that a wide range of teaching methodologies should be utilized to meet the stated objectives of the learning experience.
+This emphasis on diversity and inclusion makes all members of our community feel respected and included.

 The faculty believes that we are responsible for establishing acceptable performance levels within the scope of practice as defined by the profession.
 We are also responsible for evaluating learner performance and providing feedback regarding their performance.
 Evaluations should be used both as a teaching tool (informative evaluation) and a certifying tool (summative evaluation).
 The faculty believes that preliminary clinical competence should be evaluated across courses.
 A critical component of the evaluation process is self-evaluation, and it is the faculty's responsibility to facilitate the development of meaningful self-evaluation skills among the learners.